 Please feel free to come and visit the Center before enrolling your child.

-Fees: For more specific information on enrolling your child and on the hourly fees to be charged, ask for information at the Children's Center Office.
+Fees: For more specific information on enrolling your child and on the hourly fees to be charged, ask for information at the Children's Center in the Family Education Building.